Muko-iri (or

 Some families will even bypass a biological son for an adopted one.
 In theory, this gives family businesses access to the same-sized talent pool as a professionally managed firm would have, and may even induce a sturdier work ethic among biological children.

-Although when Toyotomi Hideyoshi, the second of the three great 16th century military dictators, unexpectedly produced an heir late in life, he eliminated his adopted sons from the inheritance picture with the half-mad ruthlessness of Shakespeare's Richard III.
+Although when Toyotomi Hideyoshi, the second of the three great 16th century warlords, unexpectedly produced an heir late in life, he eliminated his adopted sons from the inheritance picture with the half-mad ruthlessness of Shakespeare's Richard III.

 Labels: history, japan, japanese culture, path of dreams, serpent of time, social studies